IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

 The motivating context for this is illustrated in the diagram below.

 ![fig title](./images/rdtFig2.png)
-The files [bankXeventsSQL.txt](bankXeventsSQL.txt)  is an SQL script to set up "Regional" EVENTS tables and partition the data in the single initial EVENTS table across these by allocating each customer id to a specific region.
+The file [bankXeventsSQL.txt](bankXeventsSQL.txt)  is an SQL script to set up "Regional" EVENTS tables and partition the data in the single initial EVENTS table across these by allocating each customer id to a specific region.
 Similarly the SQL script file [bankXCustHistSQL.txt](bankXCustHistSQL.txt) creats regional full Customer History tables and populates them with data from the base FCH1 table.

 The regions are:
 * US WEST
 * US EAST
 * EUROPE

 Tables EVENTS_USW, EVENTS_USE,EVENTS_EUR are created for regional EVENTS, and similarly FCH_USW, FCH_USE<FCH_EUR created for customer histories.
-In either case, the Customer_ID is do=sorted into a particular region and all records for that customer copied into the appropriate regional table
+In both cases, each Customer_ID is assigned to a particular region and all records for that customer copied into the appropriate regional table

 These SQL script files can be copied and pasted into the scratchpad aread of the **Run SQL** panel, selected and executed.
 The effect will be to initialize  regional tables for EVENTS or CUSTOMER HISTORIES.
 This represents a typical situation in a remote source data warehouse, with data organized to match operational business needs of different organizations in the enterprise.